benfleuty/RabbitMQDemo/README.md

 ## 01.5 - Hello, Input!

 This is a modification of `01 - Hello, World!` which allows the user to input a message to be sent to the queue.

+## 02 - Hello, Work Queues

+This exercise introduces work queues, allowing for multiple consumers to work on tasks in a queue.

+QoS balancing prevents inbalances in workloads as workers are only assigned a new task when they complete their current one.